FREE WHITE GLOVE DELIVERY AND SET-UP WITHIN 60 MILES OF OUR SHOP

-FREE SHIPPING IN THE CONTINENTAL USA
+FREE SHIPPING WITHIN THE CONTINENTAL U.S.

 Reclaimed Wood or Lumber has a past and has been used for buildings and structures from the 18th to the early 20th century.
 The wood is recycled and reused to meet today’s ever-growing need for sustainable and eco-friendly homes and businesses.